-Whether publishing new inscriptions, reinterpreting old ones, or critically analysing editions, the BSA Greek Epigraphy course provides training for historians, archaeologists and textual scholars in the discipline of reading and interpreting epigraphic evidence.
+Whether publishing new inscriptions, reinterpreting old discoveries, or critically analysing editions of published texts, the BSA Greek Epigraphy course provides training for historians, archaeologists and textual scholars in the discipline of reading and interpreting epigraphic evidence.
 Students will be guided through the process of producing editions of inscriptions, gaining practical first-hand experience with the stones as well as instruction in editorial practice and bibliographic skills.

-Lectures by a number of eminent guest speakers will show how epigraphic evidence can illuminate a variety of historical and thematic subjects.
-The importance of understanding inscriptions within their archaeological and topographical contexts will be explored during site visits around Athens, Attica, and Delphi.
+The course has been led by Graham Oliver (Brown) and Robert Pitt (CYA) since its inception in 2009, with additional lectures and tours offered by guest speakers showing how epigraphic evidence can illuminate a variety of historical and thematic subjects.
+The importance of understanding inscriptions within their archaeological and topographical contexts will be explored during site visits around Athens.

 Some prior knowledge of Greek is essential, although students with only elementary skills are advised that reading inscriptions is a very good way to advance in the language!

 The provisional dates for the next course are 19th June–3rd July 2021, and further information (including an application form) will be available in autumn 2020.
 Please see below an indicative itinerary from the latest Greek Epigraphy course (2019).